jollactic/Modelling_course/_sources/Mechanical/overview.md

 ### Particle shapes using Wulff construction

 From computed surface energies we can predict particle shapes using the Wulff construction.
-Forming a surface cost energy solids therefore strive to minimize surface area.
+Forming a surface costs energy and therefore solids strive to minimize surface area.
 However, since different surface terminations may have very different surface energies this area minimization has some constraints.
 Area should be minimized while at the same time exposing as little as possible of high energy surface terminations.
 For a given volume of material there is a unique shape such that this condition is met.
 This is called the Wulff shape and can be obtained from a rather simple algorithm.

 1. Calcuate the surface energy of relevant surfaces.
 [We are getting into a bit of truble all-ready!
 The set should at-least include all low-index surfaces, and this often gives a very good idea of the shape.
 High index surfaces with conpeting surface energy can also be included.
-This is obviously not trivial do since we need to calculate many different termination.
+This is obviously not trivial to do since we need to calculate many different terminations.
 However, since a higher index often means higher surface energy one can systematically include more surfaces with higher and higher index until the surface energy reach a certain threshold.]

-2. Define an origi for you particle.
+2. Define an origin for you particle.

 3. For each surface termination, place a plane perpendicular to its normal (pointing away from origo) at an distance that is proportional to it's surface normal.